openedx/open-edx-proposals/oeps/oep-0026-arch-realtime-events.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As an iterative path to this future, the immediate goal is to enable integrations with external adaptive engines.
 In the far future, we may also implement our own open-sourced adaptive engines.
 But in the meantime, we would like to establish standard APIs that (1) adaptive engines can use to receive real-time events from the Open edX LMS, (2) the Open edX LMS can use to query adaptive engines on what to present to learners, and (3) train adaptive engines based on standard events collected from multiple sources.
 This document focuses on #1 with the need to send scalable and real-time updates to adaptive engines.
-This is depicted by the left-hand flow in the diagram below. #3 is described in `LRS (Future)`_.
+This is depicted by the left-hand flow in the diagram below. #3 is described in :ref:`oep-26-lrs`.

 .. image:: oep-0026/adaptive_learning_lms_basic.png
    :alt: The left-hand side of the data flow diagram shows how the Open edX LMS sends events to an intermediary "Eventing" component, which forwards those events to adaptive engines.
 The right-hand side shows how the Open edX LMS queries the adaptive engines for "what's next" via an intermediary "Adaptive Experiences" component.